MichaIng/DietPi-Docs/docs/software/system_stats.md

 === "System logging"

-    The Webmin system logging panel still depends on a classical file logger, like rsyslog.
+    The Webmin system logging panel still depends on a classical file logger, like Rsyslog.
 However DietPi will not impose this logging overhead on systems by default.
-If you need to see system logs via the *webmin online panel*, you can either configure a custom *syslog* daemon or install *rsyslog* manually:
+If you need to see system logs via the *webmin online panel*, you can either configure a custom *syslog* daemon or install *Rsyslog* manually:
     `apt install rsyslog`

     DietPi comes with *systemd* and the related *journald* system logger, which can be accessed via the command `journalctl`.